Photo by KC Kratt.

 I like to think I’ve taken my years of experience in advertising and PR and used these powers for good, promoting the image of Buffalo, NY that I see (as opposed to using my powers for evil – not that I haven’t done that too!)
 I will not stop until Buffalo is recognized nationally as a great gardening destination.
 Wish me luck.

 I am fortunate to have married Leslie (1989!), and she’s fortunate to be a flight attendant since well before that.
 We travel whenever we can, and have visited destinations throughout the U.S. and the world.
-Our daughter Margaux attends college seeking and education degree to work with kids with special needs.
+Our daughter, Margaux, is a teacher that works with kids with special needs.

 - Buffalo Day at Chautauqua Institution, Chautauqua, NY